ismayc/ismayc.github.io/teaching/plickers.md

 ### Appendix A (Probability)

+3. In the US population, 9% of people are left-handed and 15% of people have blue eyes.
+If you select an American at random, what is the probability they are right-handed and have blue eyes?
+    - 0.0135
+    - 0.24
+    - 0.1365
+    - None of the above

 1. Two fair dice are rolled.
 What is the probability that either the sum is 8 or that at least one of the dice comes up a 6?
     - 11/36
     - 14/36